 One reason to head to Mount Teide National Park is to get far away from the crowds of Playa De Las Americas and Los Cristianos.
 You’ve played hard and you’re going to need some time to recharge your batteries before you head back for the next round of clubbing and surfing!
 Luckily, it’s extremely easy to move between the resorts on the coast and the scenic natural beauty of Mount Teide National Park.

-You can easily get there by hire car and, if you’re feeling fit, you can even cycle there.
+You can easily get to Mount Teide by tour bus or by hire car.
 Once a day TITSA, the bus company that services Tenerife, ferries people from Playa De Las Americas to the park and then does a pickup in the evening.
 You can walk the trails of the national park to your hearts content and still be back in time to pull on some nice clothes and head to the hot night spots!

 In terms of accommodation, the place to stay is at the Tenerife Parador Hotel which stands at 2000m above sea level in the park itself.
 However, most visitors choose to stay in a resort hotel on the coast and travel to Mount Teide during the day.

 You won’t run out of things to see at Mount Teide National Park; this park covers over 130 square kilometres and presents the visitor with a range of plant life and animal life that is incomparable to anything you might have seen elsewhere.
 With over four million annual visitors, Mount Teide National Park is the most visited national park in Spain.

 You can’t hear about the park without hearing about its star attraction, Mt.
 Tiede, the world’s third largest volcano.
 This dormant volcano is the highest mountain in Spain and it serves as a backdrop to the partying life of the Canary Island resorts.
 Its slopes begin just 13 kilometres from the beach.